stran556/lyric-machine/README.md

 ## lm -a \<spotify-playlist-url\>
 Add a public spotify playlist to your list of playlists for future access.

+## lm -r
+Remove a playlist from your list.

 ## lm -s \<search-content\>
 Search for the lyrics of any song by title and artist (Entering both title and artist grants the best results)